Module closes at 5pm on Monday 1 September |

 Accruals must be raised for transactions over £10,000 |

 Sometimes journals need to be reversed in a period later than August.
-For example, if expenditure has been accrued in July but the invoice is not received until September then the Jul-24 journal should be the Accrual type (not Auto Reversal) and should be manually reversed in September.
+For example, if expenditure has been accrued in July but the invoice is not received until September then the Jul-25 journal should be the Accrual type (not Auto Reversal) and should be manually reversed in September.

-Where accruals for a single institution total over £200,000, you must send supporting details to Central and Research Accounting by 30 August.
+Where accruals for a single institution total over £200,000, supporting detail must be sent to CRA by 1 September.
 Detailed supporting working papers must be retained for audit inspection. |

-In case of queries please contact the General Ledger Helpdesk [1] Tel.
+In case of queries email the General Ledger Helpdesk [1] or tel.
 39660 |

-Appendix B [6] provides guidance on processing unearned revenue or, in case of queries, please contact the General Ledger Helpdesk.
+Appendix B [4] provides guidance on processing unearned revenue or, in case of queries, please contact the General Ledger helpdesk [1].

-Appendix C [7] provides guidance on processing accrued income or, in case of queries, please contact the General Ledger Helpdesk [1]
+Appendix C [5] provides guidance on processing accrued income or, in case of queries, contact the General Ledger Helpdesk [1]

 Appendix D [6] provides guidance on processing accrued income or, in case of queries, please contact the General Ledger Helpdesk [1].

-Example: |
+Example:

 |